amineelkouhen/redis-streams-lab/exercises/exercise-1-start.md

 <img src="../img/redis-logo-full-color-rgb.png" height=100/>

 # Exercise 1 - Introduction to Redis
 Hello and thank you for joining this hands-on lab!
 We're happy to have you join, so welcome!
-This first exercise aims to show you what Redis is, how it can be interacted with and gives a tour of some of the available data types, data structures and modules.
-This should provide you with the core knowledge that you will need to start building an application with Redis/Spring later on in this hands-on lab.
-So, without further delay, let's get started!
+This first exercise aims to show you what core Redis is, how it can be interacted with and gives a tour of some of the available core data types.

 ## Goals